fleetdm/fleet/docs/Get started/why-fleet.md

 # Why Fleet

-In an industry that views security and IT as a product rather than a process, it’s little wonder that most IT and security teams are suffocating in the cognitive overload of bolt-on solutions, misconfigured tools, and disparate workflows.
+In an industry that views security and IT as a shopping spree rather than a process, it’s little wonder that IT and security teams get stuck with bolt-on solutions, misconfigured tools, and disparate workflows.

 Fleet helps organizations like Fastly and Gusto reimagine the "easy button."